MitchMilton/inveos/README.md

 # Overview

-NoteChain demonstrates the eosio platform running a blockchain as a local single node test net with a simple DApp, NoteChain.
-NoteChain allows users to create and update notes.
-This guide uses scripts, containing relevant commands, which will show you how to install, build and run NoteChain, and by doing so will demonstrate:
+how to install, build and run SupplyChain, and by doing so will demonstrate:

 - Downloading and running eosio in docker;
 - Managing your docker container;